SENTENCES

 What do the sentences below, in the conversation tell you?

-Shailesh and his father were standing near the snakes’ enclosure in the zoo.
+Shailesh and his father were standing near the snakes’

 (gives information in a statement)